 While it’s true most companies would rather cut corners on safety in order to save on costs, this puts workers at risk.
 Workers who become injured due to a scaffolding accident, such as the accident in Portsmouth, are at risk to severe or fatal injuries.
 OSHA needs to better regulate the safety standards of the construction sites in Virginia.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is an injury law firm that helps victims of construction accidents in Washington D.C., Fairfax, Virginia and Greenbelt, Maryland.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is an injury law firm that helps victims of construction accidents in Virginia.
+Contact us for a free consultation.